 I believe that instruction in the Fine Arts is essential.
 If we want to foster the growth of well-rounded students that are prepared for success, we cannot deem the Fine Arts as optional.

 I am here to encourage you to keep being the “paw-some” teachers that you are, and to share some of ideas that worked “purr-fectly” in my classroom experiences.
 I love hearing your ideas too!
 Every class is unique, and I want to help you find easy ways to incorporate the arts in your classrooms!
-Please feel free to leave ‘paw-sitive” comments and ask great questions using the this form!
+Please feel free to leave ‘paw-sitive” comments and ask great questions on the full blog!

 Are you hoping to include musical instruments in your preschool classroom, but too afraid that it will turn into a noisy mess?
 Here are some ideas to help you: